iuryrodr/About-me/README.md

 Busco incessantemente novos conhecimentos, sou apaixonado em aprender novas tecnologias e buscando me aperfeiçoar mais e mais no mundo da computação, iniciei um MBA em Engenharia de Software pela USP Esalq, buscando mais conhecimento sobre arquitetura, clean code, microsservices, docker, containerização e tudo o que esse mundo puder me prover.

+**[EN]**

+I am an Electrical Engineer, graduated from the Federal Institute of São Paulo (IFSP) and currently (01/2024) I am taking an MBA in Software Engineering from the University of São Paulo (USP).
+I currently work as a junior programmer at SmarAPD Informática, where I work on the development and maintenance of ERP systems, using C++, SQL Server and JavaScript.

+I am an Electrical Engineer graduated from IFSP in 2021, with experience in software development.
+During graduation, I worked as an intern in an agricultural automation startup, developing software for embedded systems, where I gained experience in the C language and ESP-IDF, working with Free-RTOS on the ESP32.
+Later, I worked as an intern in industrial automation, working directly with protection and automation systems for steam turbines and speed reducers.
+I work as a junior level programmer, with skills in C++, Delphi, SQL Server, HTML, CSS and Javascript, in an ERP system focused on public management.
+During these experiences, I improved my knowledge in several languages including C, C++, Python, HTML, CSS, JS and SQL Server, as well as performance, architecture and software improvement.
+I also acquired skills in microcontrollers, industrial processes, instrumentation and control and automation systems.
+I am always looking for new challenges and learning opportunities in my area of expertise.

+I incessantly seek new knowledge, I am passionate about learning new technologies and seeking to improve more and more in the world of computing, I started an MBA in Software Engineering at USP Esalq, seeking more knowledge about architecture, clean code, microservices, docker, containerization and everything that this world can provide me.

 # 🔗 Links